Lana Turner biography

 Born on February 8, 1921, in Wallace, Idaho, Lana Turner was "discovered" while drinking soda at a Hollywood café.
 She signed with MGM and became a celebrated film actress and movie sex symbol.
 Married seven times, Turner was romantically connected to numerous actors.
 In 1958, Turner's daughter stabbed gangster Johnny Stompanato, but it was judged justifiable homicide.
 Turner died in Century City, California, on June 29, 1995.

-It was not long before Turner became known as the "Sweater Girl" -- the subject of a series of tremendously popular posters cherished by GI's around the world during World War II.
-Appearances in such films as The Great Garrick (1937), The Adventures of Marco Polo (1938), Love Finds Andy Hardy (1939), and These Glamour Girls (1939) only increased the potency of her sex symbol image.
+It was not long before Turner became known as the "Sweater Girl"— the subject of a series of tremendously popular posters cherished by GI's around the world during World War II.
+Appearances in such films as The Great Garrick (1937), The Adventures of Marco Polo (1938), Love Finds Andy Hardy (1939) and These Glamour Girls (1939) only increased the potency of her sex symbol image.
 As her fame grew, she soon began winning leading roles, and in 1941 earned critical acclaim for her performance in Ziegfield Girl.
-In the next several years, Turner was cast opposite some of Hollywood's most prominent leading men, including Clark Gable (1941's Honky Tonk and 1942's Somewhere I'll Find You), Spencer Tracy (1941's Dr. Jekyll and Mr. Hyde), and Robert Taylor (1941’'s Johnny Eager).
+Over the next several years, Turner was cast opposite some of Hollywood's most prominent leading men, including Clark Gable (1941's Honky Tonk and 1942's Somewhere I'll Find You), Spencer Tracy (1941's Dr. Jekyll and Mr. Hyde) and Robert Taylor (1941’'s Johnny Eager).

 In 1981, Turner reconciled with her daughter Cheryl, who overcame continuing emotional problems (including a 10-month stay in a mental hospital at age 17) to become a successful businesswoman.
 Turner lived quietly and stayed out of the public eye until 1992, when rumors began to spread that the actress, a longtime heavy smoker, was undergoing treatment for throat cancer.
 On June 29, 1995, at age 75, Turner died at her home in Century City, Los Angeles, with her daughter at her side.